docnetwork/full-stack-challenge/README.md

 Be it API-level or visual, design is important.
 We value code that's easy to use and maintain.
 We value appealing, user-centric interfaces.
 We don't value compromise on this topic—show us what you've got!

+Efficiency is also important.
+Feel free to use UI Frameworks/Component Libraries such as Vuetify or MaterialUI to actualize your good Frontend designs.
+Similaraly, you're welcome to use an ORM or other Backend module to facilitate efficent, well designed Backend code.

 **You are encouraged (but not required) to use ES6+ JavaScript.**